allbanec/main/README.md

 # main
 ## Big Repository
- There are main repository part.
+ There is main repository part.
  Projects are in the project folders.